coddx-hq/coddx-alpha/README.md

 - Open Coddx panel:
   - Bring up the Command Palette (F1), type and select: Coddx: Generate Files.
-  - Or: right click on a directory, select: Generate files.
+  - Or: right-click on a directory, select: Generate files.
-- Verify Template to suit your needs. (see <a href="https://github.com/coddx-hq/coddx-alpha/blob/master/docs/documentation.md">Docs</a> for syntax)
+- Verify Template to suit your needs.
+(See <a href="https://github.com/coddx-hq/coddx-alpha/blob/master/docs/documentation.md">Docs</a> for syntax)
-- Verify the output path (relative to Project root), new directory will be created if not existed.
+- Verify the output path (relative to Project root), a new directory will be created if not existed.
 - Enter the new file name to generate file(s).

 <img src="docs/media/coddx-demo.gif" />